Unwinding Optimism Could Send Steel Stock Even Lower

 Its also worth noting that here remains plenty of room for downgrades, should the optimism surrounding TX unwind.
 Heading into today's trading, three out of the four covering brokerages sport a "strong buy" recommendation.

-Lastly, What's more, Ternium stock has a knack for outperforming options traders' volatility expectations, according to its Schaeffer's Volatility Scorecard (SVS) of 97 (out of 100).7 Risk-Off Stocks to Buy as Inflation Remains at Record Levels
+Lastly, What's more, Ternium stock has a knack for outperforming options traders' volatility expectations, according to its Schaeffer's Volatility Scorecard (SVS) of 97 (out of 100).7 Small-Cap Stocks that Present Long-Term Growth Opportunities

 .